WHAT’S GOOD FOR GRAVEL IS GOOD FOR ALL

 “We love the simplicity of a 1x system, but it’s hard to beat the tight gears and wide range of

 For us, the biggest drawback to the 1x system is the tall sprocket being limited to an 11t cog.
-For many this might not be a problem, but here in SoCal we have a lot of extended descents that exceed the max gear of our 40×11 and even a 42×11.
+For many this might not be a problem, but here in SoCal we have a lot of extended descents.
+They often exceed the max gear of our 40×11 and even a 42×11.
 As an example, with the 40×11 at 100 cadence, the top speed is about 30 mph, while the 42×11 is only a nominal 2-mph faster.

 On our 1x test bike we have the left lever that only functions as a brake lever.
 The overall feeling of the new brake-lever blade is secure and solid.
 One finger is all we needed for slowing in most situations.
-The new hood ridges were nice with gloves, but when barehanded, they caused some discomfort when we didn’t change positions for a while.
-The new brake-lever texture seems to offer a bit more finger traction when your hands are wet as well, but not so much that it’s abrasive.
+The new hood ridges were nice with gloves.
+When barehanded, they caused some discomfort when we didn’t change positions for a while.
+The new brake-lever texture seems to offer a bit more finger traction when your hands are wet as well, but not so much that it’s overtly abrasive.

 THAT 2X EXPERIENCE